jeremybatesDC/vueGridBaseballCard/README.md

 --> un-nest scss

+-- consider ROUTE-BASED defaults like /yoga.html, genealogy.html etc that populate menus and labels with appropriate terminology

 --> offer a "100% custom" option -- leaving text blank and hiding logo inner border and choosing full bleed)

 Texture move to v2